What is an Income Statement?

 |Cost of goods sold||12,870,000|

-Further, we can also calculate operating profit which is simply, operating expenses subtracted from the gross profit figure.
+Further, we can also calculate operating profit which is, operating expenses subtracted from the gross profit figure.
 The operating profit is also known as EBIT or earnings before tax.
-This tells us what is the company’s profit before its interest and tax liabilities are accounted.
+This tells us what is the company’s profit before its interest and tax liabilities are accounted for.

 Income Statement Purpose #3

-An income statement is used to meet the requirements of different kind of users.
+An income statement is used to meet the requirements of different kinds of users.
 First let us discuss, the usefulness of income statements for external users.
 As mentioned above, the income statement is available quarterly as well as yearly.
-For instance, the year-end income statements are useful to the following end users:
+For instance, the year-end income statements are useful to the following end-users:

 Firstly, shareholders would be interested in knowing what the net profits of the company are for that year, as the dividends that they could receive are dependent on that.

-Secondly, potential investors would like to assess the performance of the company so as to determine whether it is worth investing their money in the company.
-If the income statement shows that the company is not profitable, investors would not put their money in such a venture.
+Secondly, potential investors would like to assess the performance of the company to determine whether it is worth investing their money in the company.
+If the income statement shows that the company is not profitable, investors will not put their money in such a venture.

-Thirdly, there are creditors who would be interested in knowing whether the company is generating enough income to pay back its debts.
+Thirdly, some creditors would be interested in knowing whether the company is generating enough income to pay back its debts.